-Listen() Listen on the endpoint for an incoming connection.
+- Listen() Listen on the endpoint for an incoming connection.
 Please note that this function can be called only in the TCP CLOSED state, and transit in the LISTEN state.
 When an incoming request for connection is detected (i.e. the other peer invoked Connect()) the application will be signaled with the callback NotifyConnectionRequest (set in SetAcceptCallback() beforehand).
-If the connection is accepted (the default behavior, when the associated callback is a null one) the Socket will fork itself, i.e. a new socket is created to handle the incoming data/connection, in the state SYN\RCVD.
-Please note that this newly created socket is not connected anymore to the callbacks on the "father" socket (e.g. DataSent, Recv); the pointer of the newly created socket is provided in the Callback NotifyNewConnectionCreated (set beforehand in SetAcceptCallback), and should be used to connect new callbacks to interesting events (e.g. Recv callback).
-After receiving the ACK of the SYN-ACK, the socket will set the congestion control, move into ESTABLISHED state, and then notify the application with NotifyNewConnectionCreated.

-ShutdownSend() Signal a termination of send, or in other words prevents data from being added to the buffer.
+If the connection is accepted (the default behavior, when the associated callback is a null one) the Socket will fork itself, i.e. a new socket is created to handle the incoming data/connection, in the state SYN_RCVD.
+Please note that this newly created socket is not connected anymore to the callbacks on the "father" socket (e.g. DataSent, Recv); the pointer of the newly created socket is provided in the Callback to interesting events (e.g. Recv callback).
+After receiving the ACK of the SYN-ACK, the socket will set the congestion control, move into ESTABLISHED state, and then notify the application with NotifyNewConnectionCreated. - ShutdownSend() Signal a termination of send, or in other words prevents data from being added to the buffer.
 After this call, if buffer is already empty, the socket will send a FIN, otherwise FIN will go when buffer empties.
 Please note that this is useful only for modeling "Sink" applications.
-If you have data to transmit, please refer to the Send() / Close() combination of API.

-GetRxAvailable() Get the amount of data that could be returned by the Socket in one or multiple call to Recv or RecvFrom.
+If you have data to transmit, please refer to the Send() / Close() combination of API. - GetRxAvailable() Get the amount of data that could be returned by the Socket in one or multiple call to Recv or RecvFrom.
 Please use the Attribute system to configure the maximum available space on the receiver buffer (property "RcvBufSize").